ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 ## Estimating BBR.extra_acked {#estimating-bbrextraacked}

-BBR.extra_acked_interval_start: the start of the time interval for estimating the excess amount of data acknowledged due to aggregation effects.
+BBR.extra_acked_interval_start: The start of the time interval for estimating the excess amount of data acknowledged due to aggregation effects.

-BBR.extra_acked_delivered: the volume of data marked as delivered since BBR.extra_acked_interval_start.
+BBR.extra_acked_delivered: The volume of data marked as delivered since BBR.extra_acked_interval_start.

-BBR.extra_acked_filter: the max filter tracking the recent maximum degree of aggregation in the path.
+BBR.extra_acked_filter: A windowed max filter for tracking the degree of aggregation in the path.

-BBR.ExtraAckedFilterLen = A constant specifying the window length of the BBR.extra_acked_filter max filter window in steady-state: 10 (in units of packet-timed round trips).
+BBR.ExtraAckedFilterLen: A constant specifying the window length of the BBR.extra_acked_filter max filter window in steady-state = 10 (in units of packet-timed round trips).

 ## Startup Parameters and State {#startup-parameters-and-state}